List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Callix

-Callix (voiced by Scott McNeil in the 2002 series) is a Vebex Rock Man who can crumble him into pebbles and reassemble himself.
+Callix (voiced by Scott McNeil in the 2002 series) is a Vebex Rock Man and one of Hordak's generals who can crumble him into pebbles and reassemble himself.
 His name is also spelled Calyx.

 He first appeared briefly in the 2002 He-Man cartoon series.
 He was present with Hordak outside Castle Grayskull.
 When Callix gave Hordak the bad news about the Snake Men's defeat and how it will be difficult to attack Castle Grayskull, Hordak crumbled him to dust.

-Callix received a toy In the Masters of the Universe Classics toyline in 2015.
+Callix received a toy in the Masters of the Universe Classics toyline in 2015.
 He was recruited into the Horde during his youth and rose to the ranks due to his insight and perspective of the Horde's enemies.

 Colonel Blast

 Colonel Blast is a Horde commander with electro-energy weapons built into his armor.
 He appears to be quite muscular and strong, but in reality, he is a rather scrawny and unimpressive man underneath the armor.

 He was based on the prototype for Rio Blast, a heroic character.

 Colonel Blast is voiced by Lou Scheimer in the 1980s series.